santanche/lab2learn/network/cypher/s01exercises/s04b-cypher-network-analysis.md

 ## Community

-There are [Community Detection Algoritms in Neo4J](https://neo4j.com/docs/graph-algorithms/3.5/algorithms/community/) the you can use in the following data.
+There are [Community Detection Algoritms](https://neo4j.com/docs/graph-data-science/current/algorithms/community/) the you can use in the following data.

 ### Exercise - Simple Comunity